Skip to main content

 a.
 A gathering of a group or multiple groups to address formal business meeting pertaining to the group(s).

 a.
-An event in which a motion picture will be viewed by a group of people.
+An event in which a motion picture, television show, and/or sporting event will be viewed by a group of people.
+Event sponsors must have appropriate licensing for these viewings.

 a.
 An event that does not fit into any of the event types listed.